jqueuniet/netbox-go/apiv4_2/docs/ModuleTypeRequest.md

 ### NewModuleTypeRequest

-`func NewModuleTypeRequest(manufacturer BriefManufacturerRequest, model string, ) *ModuleTypeRequest`
+`func NewModuleTypeRequest(manufacturer BriefDeviceTypeRequestManufacturer, model string, ) *ModuleTypeRequest`

 NewModuleTypeRequest instantiates a new ModuleTypeRequest object This constructor will assign default values to properties that have it defined,